 - Always wear a helmet when riding your bicycle to reduce the risk of head injury in an accident.
-Make sure your helmet fits you properly and meets the required safety standards. - Dress appropriately.
-Loose clothing or accessories can get caught in your wheels or other moving parts and cause you to fall (e.g. pants leg in the chainring). - Make sure all loose straps and accessories are secured (bikepacking harness, panniers, etc.). - Increase your visibility by wearing fluorescent apparel during daylight, and reflective apparel at night.
-On a bike, the unique up and down pedaling motion is what makes you recognizable on the road.
-At night, highlight your feet, ankles, and legs with products that feature reflective materials.
-During daylight, wear fluorescent socks, shoes, covers, or warmers.
+Make sure that your helmet fits you properly and meets the required safety standards. - Dress appropriately.
+Loose clothing or accessories can get caught in your wheels or other moving parts and cause you to fall (e.g. trouser leg in the chain ring). - Make sure that all loose straps and accessories are secured (bikepacking harness, panniers, etc.). - Increase your visibility by wearing fluorescent clothing during daylight, and reflective gear at night.
+On a bike, the unique up and down pedalling motion is what makes you recognisable on the road.
+At night, highlight your feet, ankles and legs with products that feature reflective materials.
+During daylight, wear fluorescent socks, shoes, covers or warmers.

-- Use front and rear lights, day and night. - Make sure your reflectors are clean and properly positioned.
+- Use front and rear lights, day and night. - Make sure that your reflectors are clean and positioned properly.

-warning: Reflectors, which function only when light shines on them, are not a substitute for lights.
+A WARNING: Reflectors, which function only when light shines on them, are not a substitute for lights.
 Riding in dark conditions or at times of poor visibility without adequate lighting is extremely hazardous.